 There is no shortage of things to do in Bocas del Toro and the surrounding areas.
-For a culture experience, Boca Town provides an authentic Caribbean experience.
+For a cultural experience, Boca Town provides an authentic Caribbean experience.
 There are dozens of shops, restaurants, and bars to visit.
 Go shopping for tropical wares, taste authentic Caribbean food, or simply kick back and enjoy a beverage at a bar in a tropical paradise.

 For outdoor enthusiasts, there are endless activities to do.
-Snorkeling, scuba diving, surfing, bike tours, and more or all on the agenda.
+Snorkeling, scuba diving, surfing, bike tours, and more or all are on the agenda.
 Here are a couple of things to do to itch your adventure bug in Bocas del Toro:

 Snorkeling and Scuba Diving